NekuSoul/ShopsOnly/README.md

 ## Description

-This is a mod for the game Risk Of Rain 2 that replaces small, large and category chests with multishop terminals.
-Shops also have a small chance (2.5%) to contain legendary items.
+This is a mod for the game Risk Of Rain 2 that that adds an artifact that replaces small, large and category chests with multishop terminals.
+Shops will also have a small chance (2.5%) to contain legendary items.

 ## Changelog

+### v0.4.0

+* Converted mod into an an artifact.

+### v0.3.0

+* Stop equipment shops from being empty.

 ### v0.3.0